Skip to main content

 Resource Property

-Resource Properties and data connected to them are displayed here.
-Resource Properties can be defined in SAP B1 with ProcessForce (cannot be defined from CompuTec PDC level) and assigned to Resource or specifically to Resource on specific Manufacturing Order.
+Resource Properties and their associated data are displayed here.
+These properties are defined in SAP Business One using ProcessForce and cannot be configured directly within CompuTec PDC.
+They can be assigned either to a Resource or to a specific Resource within a particular Manufacturing Order.

 Defining Resource Property